-- Final confirmation of the 2013/14 year settlement figures and indicative figures for 2014/15 will be received in January 2013.
-The table above includes the draft figures received in December 2012 (including a further 2% reduction for 2014/15 as announced in the Autumn Statement).
+- Final confirmation of the 2013/14 year settlement figures and indicative figures for 2014/15 was received on 4th February 2013, with no change to the draft figures received in December 2012 (this includes a further 2% reduction for 2014/15 as announced in the Autumn Statement).
 The Medium Term Financial Plan continues to assume a reduction in core formula grant funding (RSG) of 28% until 2015/16. - Council Tax Benefit is to be abolished from 1st April 2013 and will be replaced by Localised Support for Council Tax (LSCT).
 It is the responsibility of each council to set its own scheme which will see council tax benefit changing to a legal discount.
 The Government is reducing funding by 10% at the same time as this localisation which will be incorporated into the final RSG settlement figures.